Concrete Volume Calculator for slabs, footings and post holes

 Compute concrete volume and bag counts

-Concrete volume calculator: quick guide
+Concrete calculator — quick guide & assumptions

 This concrete volume calculator for slabs, footings and post holes follows common field conventions so you can estimate materials quickly on a phone.
 In imperial mode, lengths are in feet and thicknesses in inches with results in cubic yards.
 In metric mode, lengths are in meters and thicknesses in centimeters with results in cubic meters.
 Add a waste factor to cover over-excavation, spillage and uneven subgrade.